May Hill, Gloucestershire: Geography

 May Hill forms part of a low range of hills separating the River Severn from the River Wye.
 The summit is 296 m above sea level.
 Among the trees there are several benches from which the views in all directions can be seen.
 They include views to the Welsh borders, and the lower reaches of the River Severn, bypassed for shipping by the Gloucester and Sharpness Canal.

 Geology

-May Hill is formed of sandstones and siltstones known as the May Hill sandstone, consisting of the Huntley Hill and Yartleton formations.
+May Hill is formed of sandstones and siltstones previously known as the May Hill Sandstone, now split out into the Huntley Hill and Yartleton formations.
 These rocks date from the Early Silurian period and are formed into a dome, cut through by several faults.
 The most significant of these is the Blaisdon Fault, which forms the eastern boundary of May Hill and separates it from the younger rocks of the Severn Vale.

 Ecology and SSSI status

 The summit of May Hill is a 32.6 ha biological and geological Site of Special Scientific Interest in Gloucestershire, notified in 1954.

 May Hill is listed in the Forest of Dean Local Plan Review as a Key Wildlife Site (KWS).

 Much of May Hill is wooded, both coniferous and deciduous, but the summit area is grassland and heath, with a small amount of heather and gorse.
 The immediate summit is topped with mature Corsican pines, planted in 1887 to mark Queen Victoria's Golden Jubilee.
 One very old Scots Pine is a generation older, but which regrettably suffered badly in an ice storm in early 2012.
 The trees make May Hill an identifiable landmark from many miles away.
 The younger trees were planted to mark Queen Elizabeth's Silver Jubilee.
 Early maps and accounts show a clump of trees on the top before these plantings.
 Birds to be seen on the hill include meadow pipit, tree pipit, common redstart and raven, whilst the woods below have a good population of woodcock.